Women are transforming the world and becoming a force for economic change. For example:

 Gender Pay Gap

-Our Gender Pay Gap report in the UK demonstrates that we strongly support women's career progression at UBS.
+Our Gender Pay Gap report in the UK includes a number of initiatives which demonstrate our strong support for women's career progression at UBS.
 Read more.

 100 Women in Finance platinum member